kunallad54/Employee-Wage-Builder/README.md

    - Create CompanyEmpWage class and let EmpWageBuilder has array of many CompanyEmpWage Object
 11. Ability to manage Employee Wage of multiple companies using Interface approach - Note: Refactor to have one EmpWageBuilder
+12. Refactor to have list of multiple companies to manage Employee Wage.
+    - Note: Refactor to use ArrayList instead of array